adrianocastro189/memory/README.md

 A World of Warcraft addon to register memories while players do stuff around the world.

+## Installation

+No setup is required! **Just install the addon and play the game!** While you play, it will record memories about **players** you party with, **items** you look, **zones** and **subzones** you visit and **NPCs** you fight, talk, turn quests, buy, sell and repair.

+For each memory stored, it will have a small chance to print that memory in your chat frame, just like something you remember in real life!

+Feel free to increase the print chance rate using a slash command described below or just have fun with the game and let the addon decide when it's the best time to bring a memory to you!

 ## Slash commands

 The following slash commands let you customize the addon experience.